$987,590Average Value$467Average Price per Sq Ft16Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Bryant, Lake Oswego sell after 53 days on the market compared to the national average of 52 days.
-The median sale price for homes in Bryant, Lake Oswego over the last 12 months is $815,000, up 5% from the median home sale price over the previous 12 months.
+On average, homes in Bryant, Lake Oswego sell after 53 days on the market compared to the national average of 53 days.
+The median sale price for homes in Bryant, Lake Oswego over the last 12 months is $800,000, consistent with the median home sale price over the previous 12 months.

-Built in 2016 and impeccably maintained, this Lake Oswego home offers exceptional quality and an unbeatable location.
-Just minutes from the Lake Grove Shopping Center, top-rated restaurants, local bars, Lake Grove Swim Park, Lakeridge Middle School, and more, you'll enjoy the best of Lake Oswego living right at your doorstep.
-Step inside to find a thoughtful floor plan with a an office on the
+OPEN Saturday 11/1 2-4pm!
+Don't miss this one!
+Luxury, location, and lake access in Lake Oswego's popular Bryant neighborhood.
+This home offers exceptional quality construction just minutes from the Lake Grove Shopping Center, top-rated restaurants, local bars, Lake Grove Swim Park, Lakeridge Middle School, and more!
+You'll enjoy the best of Lake Oswego living right at your doorstep.
+Step inside

 Barbara CarboneKeller Williams Realty Portland Premiere